Natural Language Processing

 - Indigenous Tweets, Visible Voices, and Technology, panel discussion at SXSW '13, Austin, Texas, with Kara Andrade, Maite Goñi, and Peter Rohloff, 9 March 2013.
 (Paper, Live Tweets, Slides, Audio)

 - Teangacha Mionlaigh sa Ré Dhigiteach: Tionchar na Meán Sóisialta, presented at the seminar "Ar Scáth a Chéile a Mhairimid", Baile Átha Cliath, 2 March 2013.
-(Slides)
+(Slides, Audio (starts at 5:40))

 - Mionteangacha ar an Idirlíon: ag sárú na gconstaicí, video lecture at Féile Imbolc, Baile Bhúirne, Contae Chorcaí, 16 February 2013.
 (Video, Slides)